La Academia: KIDS: Season 1 (2013)

 La Academia Kids was originally presented in 2010 at the Bicentenanial Generation finale with Tatiana as the host, and was titled as La Academia Infantil and set to be launched in early 2011.
-However, on February 2011, Tatiana announced on her twitcam that the show was officially cancelled due to audition and production issues, and therefore, it would no longer be produced.
+However, in February 2011, Tatiana announced on her twitcam that the show was officially cancelled due to audition and production issues, and therefore, it would no longer be produced.
 On 11 July 2013, it was confirmed that La Academia Kids was in production again.
 Ingrid Coronado returned as the host, joined by Mauricio Barcelata and Mariana Torres.
 Alicia Villarreal, Lolita Cortés and Luis Coronel served as the judges.
 On 31 August, the show aired a casting special, while the first live concert took place on 7 September, and the finale was held on 21 December, where the winner received MX$500,000.

 Adamaris, Cristopher, Eddy, Michelle, Nahomy & Ximena reached the finale.
 Eddy Valenzuela was declared the first winner of La Academia Kids.